Hank Bauer: World War II – Marine Corps

 One month after the Japanese attack on Pearl Harbor, Bauer enlisted in the U.S. Marine Corps and served with the 4th Raider Battalion and G Company, 2nd Battalion, 4th Marines.
-While deployed to the Pacific Theater Bauer contracted malaria on Guadalcanal, however he recovered from that well enough to earn 11 campaign ribbons in 32 months of combat, including two Bronze Stars, two Purple Hearts (for being wounded in action), and the Navy Commendation Medal.
-Bauer was wounded his second time during the Battle of Okinawa, when he was a sergeant of a platoon of 64 Marines.
-Only six survived the Japanese counterattack, and Bauer was wounded by fragmentation in his thigh.
-His injuries were severe enough to send him back to the United States to recuperate.
-Unfortunately Bauer's older brother Herman, once a solid hitting minor league catcher for the Chicago White Sox organization, never made it back home: after landing in the Normandy invasion, he was killed in action on July 12th, 1944, and is buried in the Normandy American Cemetery in Colleville-sur-Mer, France.
+While deployed to the Pacific Theater Bauer contracted malaria on Guadalcanal, however he recovered from that well enough to earn 11 campaign ribbons through 32 months of combat, including two Bronze Stars, one with a 'V' for VALOR device, two Purple Hearts (for being wounded in action), and the Navy Commendation Medal.
+Bauer was wounded a second time during the Battle of Okinawa, when he was a Staff Sergeant of a platoon of 64 Marines.
+Only six men survived the Japanese counterattack, and Bauer was seriously wounded by shrapnel fragmentation in his left thigh.
+Those injuries were severe enough to send him back to the United States to recuperate.
+Unfortunately Bauer's older brother Herman, once a solid hitting minor league catcher for the Chicago White Sox organization, never made it back home: after landing in the Normandy invasion, he was killed in action on July 12, 1944, and is buried in the Normandy American Cemetery in Colleville-sur-Mer, France.